Centre for Doctoral Training in Cyber Security

 The CDT is hosted by the Information Security Group (ISG), and provides multidisciplinary training to annual cohorts of around ten students each.
 The students follow a 4-year doctoral programme: the first phase consists of a taught component comprising 25 per cent of the programme.
 The remaining three years follow the more traditional path of doctoral studies, with each student undertaking research in an advanced topic in the field of cyber security.
 See the CDT Course of Study page for more information about the programme.

-CDT recruitment typically runs from November to April, to select students for the CDT cohort starting every October.
+CDT recruitment typically runs from November to April, to select students for the CDT cohort to start the following September.
 Selected applicants are awarded fully-funded PhD studentships (stipend and College fees) for four years.
-We consider applications from candidates with undergraduate and masters qualifications in a wide range of disciplines, including, but not limited to, mathematics, computer science, and electrical and electronic engineering.
+We consider applications from candidates with undergraduate and/or masters qualifications in a wide range of disciplines relevant to cyber security.

-Please explore the links below to find out more about Royal Holloway's CDT in Cyber Security.
+Please explore the links below to learn more about the entry requirements, funding and eligibility, and how to apply to Royal Holloway's CDT in Cyber Security.

 Find your Information Security course

-You can direct any queries you may have to Professor Carlos Cid,
+You can direct any queries you may have to CyberSecurityCDT@royalholloway.ac.uk